 - 6. The auditor carries out an assessment to determine whether providing restructuring services to the PIE would pose a risk to independence.
 In doing so, the auditor needs to consider how the provision of such a service would be viewed by an objective, reasonable and informed third party.
 If such a third party would be likely to conclude that the actual or perceived independence of the auditor would be affected, then the auditor should not accept the engagement. - 7.
-To avoid certain potential threats to independence, appropriate engagement conditions that should exist and that the engagement letter issued by the auditor for each restructuring services engagement provided to a participating PIE should incorporate, include that: - The auditor's role is advisory only; - The loan conditions are set by the lead lending institution; - The restructuring services cannot be tailored for the specific participating PIE; - The loan is managed by the syndicate which will also negotiate final terms and conditions with the debtor62; and - The auditor has no authority to bind or transact for the lending institution.
+To avoid certain potential threats to independence, appropriate engagement conditions that should exist and that the engagement letter issued by the auditor for each restructuring services engagement provided to a participating PIE should incorporate, include that: - The auditor's role is advisory only; - The loan conditions are set by the lead lending institution; - The restructuring services cannot be tailored for the specific participating PIE: - The loan is managed by the syndicate which will also negotiate final terms and conditions with the debtor; and - The auditor has no authority to bind or transact for the lending institution. - 8.
+Other factors that should be taken into account when assessing the impact of providing restructuring services on the perceived independence of the auditor include whether the participating PIE is in a position to exert significant influence over the appointment of the auditor to provide the restructuring services.
+This can happen where a participant PIE acts either as the agent or a member of the steering committee of a lending syndicate or is able to exert significant influence by virtue of its share of the debt held.
+This approach to the consideration of risks to independence is designed to be consistent with the approach taken by other international regulators in similar circumstances.

-62 Noting that when acting for a syndicate the service provider may be used to communicate options for terms and conditions from participants, however, this cannot bind the participants.
+&lt;sup>64 Noting that when acting for a syndicate the service provider may be used to communicate options for terms and conditions from participants, however, this cannot bind the participants.